Christ the Bridegroom Monastery in Ohio is part of trend in Eastern monasticism in US.

 After a year, she decided not to return to the Sisters of St. Basil.
 In 2010 Bishop John gave the fledgling community official status, and the following year Sister Celeste made her life profession.
 She was given the name Mother Theodora, after a martyred Ukrainian bishop who was beatified by Pope John Paul, Theodore Romzha.
 Christ the Bridegroom Monastery now consists of six nuns, including two who made their life profession in November.

-Christ the Bridegroom, in the town of Burton, Ohio, is only the second traditional Byzantine Catholic monastery for women in the U.S., the other being Holy Theophany in Olympia, Wash.
+Christ the Bridegroom, in the town of Burton, Ohio, is only the second traditional Byzantine Catholic monastery for women in the U.S., the other being Holy Theophany in Olympia, Washington.

 Abbot Nicholas said that Christ the Bridegroom is part of a trend in Eastern Catholicism to return monastic life to a time before it suffered a dichotomy between contemplative and active religious life, or when religious orders became known for various charisms: teachers, preachers, nurses, social workers, missionaries and the like.
 “That was good for the time, but as we’re in a post-Christian era, culturally, I think the greater flexibility the better,” he said.